Papa Was a Rollin' Stone

-Overview
+Temptations version

-Beginning with an extended instrumental introduction (3:53 in length), each of the three verses in the Temptations's version is separated by extended musical passages, in which Whitfield brings various instrumental textures in and out of the mix.
+Beginning with an extended instrumental introduction (3:53 in length), each of the three verses in the Temptations' version is separated by extended musical passages, in which Whitfield brings various instrumental textures in and out of the mix.
 A solo plucked bass guitar part, backed by hi-hat cymbals drumming, establishes the musical theme, a simple three-note figure; the bass is gradually joined by other instruments, including a blues guitar, wah-wah guitar, electric piano, handclaps, strings and solo trumpet; all are tied together by the ever-present bass guitar line and repeating hi-hat rhythm.

-The official album version of the song is 12:04 not 11:45 as stated on the record label.
-When All Directions was issued on CD, it was shorter at 11:45.
-The full LP version is featured on the Temptations' Psychedelic Soul compilation.
+The full-length version is listed with a length of 11:45 on the sleeve of the All Directions album.
+However, on the original vinyl version of the album, the song's fade-out is extended, including several sequential drum fills on the final beat of every fourth additional measure before fully fading out, pushing the song's length to approximately 12:04 (despite the sleeve's 11:45 indication).
+When All Directions was issued on CD, the song's length was in fact shortened to 11:45, and this version has appeared on most reissues or compilations purporting to include the "full version" of the song.
+The true original full (12:04) LP version is featured on the Temptations' Psychedelic Soul compilation.

-Vocal duties are performed in a true ensemble style: Temptations singers Dennis Edwards, Melvin Franklin, Richard Street (who was a frequent fill-in for Paul Williams and his eventual replacement) and Damon Harris (who had replaced Eddie Kendricks as the group's falsetto singer the previous year) alternate vocal lines, taking the role of siblings questioning their mother about their now-dead father; their increasingly pointed questions, and the mother's repeated response ("Papa was a rollin' stone/wherever he laid his hat was his home/and when he died, all he left us was alone") paint a somber picture for the children who have never seen their father and have "never heard nothing but bad things about him."
+Vocal duties are performed in a true ensemble style: Temptations singers Dennis Edwards, Melvin Franklin, Richard Street (who was a frequent fill-in for Paul Williams and his eventual replacement) and Damon Harris (who had replaced Eddie Kendricks as the group's falsetto singer the previous year) alternate vocal lines, taking the role of siblings questioning their mother about their now-dead father; their increasingly pointed questions, and the mother's repeated response ("Papa was a rollin' stone / wherever he laid his hat was his home / and when he died, all he left us was alone") paint a somber picture for the children who have never seen their father and have "never heard nothing but bad things about him."